nmckee78/BasicCAD/README.md

 ---
 The tire was a bit hard to figure out but once you do its quite straightforword.
 I also used the revolve feature for the first time.

+This is a very helpful video from Dr. Shields https://youtu.be/ReEGioIYSus

 ## Wheel

 ### Description